Vyral/sandy-eagon-blog/_posts/2021-10-29-sandys-top-3-podcast-picks.md

 **My last favorite podcast is Keep The Faith's&nbsp;**[**ContagiousInfluencers.com.**](http://contagiousinfluencers.com/){: target="_blank" rel="noopener"}&nbsp;David Sams interviews high profile people.
 Most of the ones I've listened to have been actors, musicians, and athletes, high profile people that really once you get to the story behind the story, and I'm sure there's even more behind that, but it just gives us an idea of how that person got through either life's difficulties or even life successes and how it impacted them, and helps me think as well about my path and the tough things that I've been through and the great things I've experienced and how I can impact other people as well and share those experiences so that I can share the wealth and share the contentment of a really great life, that's lived well.
 As you can tell, I love The Lord, and I love people, and I get encouragement from both of those.&nbsp;

-And that's how I really keep my mind being fed, so that I'm not just sitting in my own thoughts and sitting in my own experiences, getting my head out of my own self and into other people's stories really helps me keeping on the right track.&nbsp;

-You can find all of these online, just on the regular internet, as well as any podcast app that

-you have on your phone.
-And I highly encourage you to take some time and listen as a way to

-increase your net worth.
+And that's how I really keep my mind being fed, so that I'm not just sitting in my own thoughts and sitting in my own experiences, getting my head out of my own self and into other people's stories really helps me keeping on the right track.
+You can find all of these online, just on the regular internet, as well as any podcast app that you have on your phone.
+And I highly encourage you to take some time and listen as a way to increase your net worth.
 And don't be surprised if you see the other net worth rise up as well.
 If you do need to change your home, if it's time to sell, if it's time to buy, or it's time to invest.
 Give me a call.
 Message, call, text me today, email me today.
 We are your Realtor resource who is interested in adding to your bottom line.
 Stay safe, stay healthy, stay blessed.
-And I'll see you on the flip side.
+I'll see you on the flip side.

 &nbsp;